 - be sure to dispose of clippings in a bag

 Note: It is important to hand pull plants repeatedly to eventually exhaust the seed source and deplete populations.
 It is also important when disposing of clippings to not spread them anywhere else, as they will seed wherever they can.

-Species such as native swamp thistle, swamp milkweed, and Joe Pye weed, are all great alternatives to Canada thistle.
+Species such as native swamp thistle (Cirsium muticum), swamp milkweed (Asclepias incarnata), and Joe-Pye-weeds (Eutrochium maculatum) are all great alternatives to Canada thistle.
 These species are tall herbaceous perennial flowers that are extremely similar to Canada thistle.
 All of these would be great choices for replanting areas where Canada thistle has been removed.